“I’ll have a large fries and a heart stent, please…”

 Could Bush have saved himself a stent if he had liked broccoli?
 We don’t know.
 Nothing about health is a guarantee, but we can certainly hedge our bets.
 You are more likely holding a full house if you are dealt 6 cards vs 5 cards, and 7 cards vs 6.
 If you want to avoid your day at the hospital getting some scaffolding inserted into your arteries, hedge your bets.
 Eat vegetables, and don’t fry them first.
 What else can you do?

-- Reduce the amount of carbs you eat, ideally down to 20% of your daily calories or less
+- Reduce the amount of carbs you eat

 - Reduce your stress (I’ll tell you how to do this soon.
 Stay tuned.)

 - Don’t eat foods containing fried plant oils (canola, soybean, corn, cottonseed, etc.)